Gravitationally-induced entanglement in cold atoms: Proposal

 where $\mathbb{M} \gg 1$ is the number of repetitions of the experiment, $\kappa_{20}$ is the variance of $\hat{J}_{\varphi}^{ab}$, $\kappa_{02}$ is the variance of $\hat{J}_{z}^{cd}$, and $\kappa_{22}$ is the bi-variate cumulant defined in \eqref{eq:k22}.

 The full expression for the SNR is non-trivial and given in \eqref{eq:fullSNR}.
 However, in the assumption that $\lambda_s \approx \lambda$ and $\lambda N \ll 1$, we find the following simple expression for the optimum SNR under this approximation: $\mathrm{SNR} \approx \sqrt{\mathbb{M}} \lambda N$, which is achieved when $\varphi = \pi/2$ so that $\hat{J}_{\varphi}^{ab} \equiv \hat{J}^{ab}_y$.
-This is proportional to $G m^2 N t / \hbar$, which contrasts, for example, with the $G m^2 N^2 t / \hbar$ scaling found in Bose et al., for the size of the entangling-inducing phase.
-This poorer scaling is to be expected as here the state of the atoms is far more `classical-like' than the effective N00N state of \cite{bose2017spin}.
+Note that this $\lambda N$ scaling matches that of the concurrence entanglement monotone considered above when $\lambda N \ll 1$.
+This scaling is proportional to $G m^2 N t / \hbar d$, where $d$ is the distance between the centre of the interferometers, which contrasts, for example, with the $G m^2 N^2 t / \hbar d$ scaling found in Bose et al., for the size of the entangling-inducing phase.
+This poorer scaling in $N$ is to be expected as here the state of the atoms is far more `classical-like' than the effective N00N state of \cite{bose2017spin}.
 However, the $\lambda N$ scaling is superior to the scaling expected for $N$ pairs of atoms that are each independently entangled, which would be $\lambda \sqrt{N}$.
 The advancement comes from the fact that each $N$ atom `sees' $N$ other atoms in superposition rather than just one.
 Although a factor of $N$ is lost compared to a N00N state scheme, a coherent state of $N$ atoms is significantly easier to create and maintain than a N00N state of $N$ atoms, since decoherence will be far less severe.